jangle-cms/jangle-io/static/guide/jangle/overview.md

 > Jangle isn't one, monolithic package.

-We can take whichever parts we need, and leave out the rest.
+We can take whichever parts we need, and can opt out of the rest.

 ---